SocksTheWolf/DeckConnectSite/_pages/setup.md

 After installing the [Stream Deck Plugin](/deck), find the button category named `DeckConnect` in your plugin list.
 There should be an option named `DeckConnect Action`.
 Drag this item onto an empty Stream Deck button space.

-{% img src='/assets/images/setup/deck/CreateANewAction.png' alt='Creating a new Stream Deck button' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/setup/deck/CreateANewAction.png' alt='Creating a new Stream Deck button' wrapper_class="center" size="halfsize" %}

 You may notice that you have no actions in your dropdown!
 This is because you need to approve the source first.
 {: .notice--warning}